balatro-src/balatro-src-reverse-engineering/README.md

 This project was not designed as a way to pirate the game.
 It was made as an attempt to reverse engineer and learn about the code that was written, and as a result learning the Love2D framework.

 ### NOTE II
-   ## To compile the game, you need the steam_api64.dll and luasteam.dll file from your actual Balatro installation in the repo directory.
+   ## To compile the game, you need the steam_api64.dll and luasteam.dll and asset files from your actual Balatro installation in the repo directory.
 I will NOT supply those files as that will result in piracy.

 ### Test Menu